QEHS-SpecialProjects/Tic-Tak-Toe-Dawson/README.md

 Easter Egg: winning on impossible mode: choose two specific adjacent sides (top and right), then corner to form triple threat
 - taking center is only way AI will counter this
+- any other two adjacent sides will not win